 3 | Ramp Up

-After you have mastered the smaller tasks and built your confidence in your own self-discipline, it’s time to slowly ramp it up.
+After you master the smaller tasks and build confidence in your own self-discipline, it’s time to slowly ramp it up.

 Avoid These Mistakes